merenlab/merenlab.org/software/anvio/help/programs/anvi-setup-kegg-kofams/index.md

   display: true
 ---

-Download and setup KEGG KOfam HMM profiles.
+Download and setup KEGG KOfam HMM profiles..

 See **[program help menu](../../../vignette#anvi-setup-kegg-kofams)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.